 Using different strategies to build high-quality backlinks is important because every strategy has its advantages and disadvantages.
 Therefore, it is important to choose a few different strategies to implement rather than just one, so you can ensure a natural and diverse backlink profile is built over time for your website.

 The Backlink section within Hike can assist you with your backlinking strategy.

 Not every backlink strategy will suit everyone, but it’s equally important to test as many as possible to see which one works best for your specific needs.
-Strategies give you a blueprint as to how best to plan actions to achieve a specific outcome, in this case getting high-quality, high authority, trustworthy backlinks.
+Strategies give you a blueprint as to how best to plan actions to achieve a specific outcome, in this case getting high-quality, high authority (check out PA & DA), trustworthy backlinks.

 Below you will find a wide selection of backlinking strategies that can be used to build high-quality, authoritative backlinks to your website.

 Before You Start Link Building

 Before you start building backlinks, there are a few things you need to be aware of that will help you get the most out of your off-page SEO efforts.

 If you’re actively building backlinks that require your active involvement, then knowing which relevant websites to first approach to link from is the first step.
 This research can be done with competitor backlink research tools.

 Hike has this tool built into its platform and it allows you to see which websites are linking to your search competitors.
 This allows you to compile a list of websites that you will be approaching when implementing various backlinking strategies.

 Domain Authority (DA) is a logarithmic score from 0 to 100 developed by Moz that indicates how authoritative a website domain is.
 The higher the number, the more authoritative it is and more valuable to acquire a backlink from.
 That doesn’t mean that lower DA websites are not valuable, as it’s important to have a mix of backlinks from a variety of DA websites.